La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 zgana
 : $x_1$ notices, observes, watches $x_2$.
 Not limited to vision

-Some words can be used with different sensory verbs.
+Some arguments can be used with different sensory relations.
 For example, we can

 viska le sefta
 : to see the surface